sparna-git/issn-jsonld-context/README.md

 - Problem in URI of "M008CR22" : "http://marc21rdf.info/terms/continuingori##"
 - There is an entity `resource/ISSN/0028-0836#PublicationPlace-London_:` (note the `_:` at the end) that is never referenced from any publication event.
 Is this an error ?
 I remove it
 - Wrong URI in `"wasAssociatedWith" : "http://www.w3.org/ns/ISSNCentre#BO"`
+- I can't find an identifier attribute in the Nature record ?